 About Bob Phibbs, the Retail Doctor

-Companies from some of the very largest, to some of the smallest, from luxury brands to startups, from franchises to regional chains contact me as a retail consultant because they are looking for results.
+Companies from some of the very largest, to some of the smallest, from luxury brands to startups, from franchises to regional chains work with me because they are looking for results.